yungchou/contoso.insurance/HOL/Hands-on lab step-by step - Building a resilient IaaS architecture.md

 ### Task 1: Validate resiliency for the CloudShop application

-1. In the Azure portal, open the **LitwareCloudShopRG** resource group.
+1. In the Azure portal, open the **contosoCloudShopRG** resource group.
 Click the VM scale set created in the previous task.

 2. Click the Scaling menu item to review the auto scale settings that were deployed with the ARM template.